ahettlin/angular-cli-workshop/exercises/Exercise-2.md

 ## Conclusion

-In this eercise, we saw how easy it is to generate new custom components with the CLI command
+In this exercise, we saw how easy it is to generate new custom components with the CLI command
 ```
 ng generate component [component name]
 ```